 Wilberforce provides a supportive learning environment, with student services, careers and teaching departments working in partnership.
-The College's strategy is to consolidate student numbers whilst remaining responsive to the demands of the community.
+The College's strategy is to consolidate student numbers whilst remaining responsive to the demands of the community, Wilberforce is therefore proud to boast one of the highest retention and success rates in the UK.
 Wilberforce is committed to enabling all students achieve their full potential in a supportive and inclusive environment, and as such, the College demonstrates its commitment to Equality and Diversity through its Single Equality Scheme and associated annual report.
 The destination statistics for the College highlight positive social mobility trends, and students with SEND (Special Educational Needs and Disabilities) consistently have low NEET and Not Known figures.

 Since opening, Wilberforce has recognised that the needs of its beneficiaries and the wider community are not static.
 As such, the College has demonstrated innovation and agility in ensuring it continues to meet these changing needs, through innovative teaching strategies supporting high quality and relevant curriculums.
-In 2000, Wilberforce introduced its first vocational courses to its curriculum and with the continued success of the vocational curriculum, in September 2021 the College launched its first T level programmes, focusing on Health, followed by the introduction of Engineering and Manufacturing and Digital Services T Levels in 2022.
+In 2000, Wilberforce introduced its first vocational courses to its curriculum and with the continued success of the vocational curriculum, in September 2021 the College launched its first T level programmes, focusing on Health, followed by the introduction of Business and Administration, Engineering and Manufacturing and Digital Services T Levels in 2022.
+Wilberforce is proud to offer the largest course range in the area.

-Each faculty supports both technical and academic education to meet local and national skills priorities.
-In developing our curriculum, the College collaborates closely with a range of local, regional, and national networks and stakeholders to ensure it continues to serve the community both now and in the future.
+Students benefit from a spacious campus, industry standard workshops and state of the art equipment.
+A recent investment of £1.75 million into Health, IT and Engineering facilities ensure that the College continues to provide outstanding learning spaces across our five faculties.
+Each faculty supports both technical and academic education to meet local and national skills priorities and in developing our curriculum offer, the College works closely with a range of local, regional and national networks and stakeholders to ensure that the College continues to serve the community both now and in the future.